pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     - `TargetingDocumentInterface::getTargetGroupSpecificElementNames`.
 Use `TargetingDocumentInterface::getTargetGroupSpecificEditableNames` instead.
     - `TargetingDocumentInterface::getTargetGroupSpecificElementNames`.
 Use `TargetingDocumentInterface::getTargetGroupSpecificEditableNames` instead.

-- The legacy editable naming scheme has been deprecated and will be removed in Pimcore 7.
+- The legacy editable naming scheme has been deprecated and will be removed in Pimcore 10.
 Please [migrate to the new naming scheme](../../03_Documents/13_Editable_Naming_Strategies.md).
-- All classes in namespace `Pimcore\Document\Tag\NamingStrategy` are marked as deprecated and will be removed in v7.
+- All classes in namespace `Pimcore\Document\Tag\NamingStrategy` are marked as deprecated and will be removed in Pimcore 10.
-- `TagHandlerInterface` and `DelegatingTagHandler` are marked as deprecated and will be removed in v7.
+- `TagHandlerInterface` and `DelegatingTagHandler` are marked as deprecated and will be removed in Pimcore 10.
 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.

 ## 6.6.2
 - class `ElementDescriptor` has been moved from 'Pimcore\Model\Version' to 'Pimcore\Model\Element'.
-The BC layer will be removed in 7.
+The BC layer will be removed in Pimcore 10.
 Use the following [migration scripts](https://gist.github.com/weisswurstkanone/a63f733fe58930778f41c695f862724a) to migrate your version and recyclebin files if necessary.

 ## 6.6.0
 - Default config for monolog handler `main` in prod environment is now `stream` instead of `fingers_crossed`.
 If you still want to use `fingers_crossed` please update your project config accordingly.
 - `app` migration set is now located in `app/Migrations` instead of `app/Resources/migrations` - Pimcore will automatically move existing migration scripts for you (update your VCS!)
-- Replaced `html2text` from [Martin Bayer] with `Html2Text\Html2Text` library. `Pimcore\Mail::determineHtml2TextIsInstalled`, `Pimcore\Mail::getHtml2TextBinaryEnabled`, `Pimcore\Mail::enableHtml2textBinary`, are deprecated in favour of new library and will be removed in Pimcore 7.
+- Replaced `html2text` from [Martin Bayer] with `Html2Text\Html2Text` library. `Pimcore\Mail::determineHtml2TextIsInstalled`, `Pimcore\Mail::getHtml2TextBinaryEnabled`, `Pimcore\Mail::enableHtml2textBinary`, are deprecated in favour of new library and will be removed in Pimcore 10.
 Also, `Pimcore\Mail::setHtml2TextOptions` now accepts array options instead of string.
 - Ecommerce: interpreter getters in the application which do not return the correct type: a string or integer field may receive "false" - if false was returned which should actually be null, see [#5876](https://github.com/pimcore/pimcore/pull/5876)
-- Dirty detection `\Pimcore\Model\DataObject\DirtyIndicatorInterface` & `\Pimcore\Model\DataObject\Traits\DirtyIndicatorTrait` is deprecated and will be removed in Pimcore 7.
+- Dirty detection `\Pimcore\Model\DataObject\DirtyIndicatorInterface` & `\Pimcore\Model\DataObject\Traits\DirtyIndicatorTrait` is deprecated and will be removed in Pimcore 10.
 Please use new interface `\Pimcore\Model\Element\DirtyIndicatorInterface` and trait `\Pimcore\Model\Element\Traits\DirtyIndicatorTrait` instead.
 - Image thumbnails using any (P)JPEG/AUTO format will now all use `.jpg` as file extension (used to be `.jpeg` or `.pjpeg`).
 You can delete all existing `.pjpeg` and `.jpeg` thumbnails as they are not getting used anymore (`.jpg` files will be newly generated).
 You can use the following command to delete the obsolete files: `find web/var/tmp/image-thumbnails/ -type f \( -iname \*.jpeg -o -iname \*.pjpeg \) -delete`